crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 sudo systemctl restart nginx
 ```

-and if we try to trigger a rule that is part of the collection we installed (`CVE-2023-42793`):
+# Testing

+We can try to trigger a rule that is part of the [CISA Virtual Patching Collection](https://hub.crowdsec.net), for example the rule for `CVE-2023-42793`.
+It is trivial, as it only requires us to try to access a URI that ends with `/rpc2`: <!-- @tko : fix link to collec when merged -->

 ```
 ▶ curl -I localhost/rpc2